-Politics aside, today’s testimony by James Comey provides a fascinating look at how events can impact Digital Experience Management for news media organizations.
-I’m using the term Digital Experience Management (DEM) because the industry (Including Gartner and Forrester Research) has identified that Digital Experience needs to be considered and managed in a unique way.
+Politics aside, today’s testimony by James Comey provides a fascinating look at how events can impact Digital Experience Monitoring for news media organizations.
+I’m using the term Digital Experience Monitoring (DEM) because the industry (Including Gartner and Forrester Research) has identified that Digital Experience needs to be considered and managed in a unique way.
 DEM draws the relationship between performance, availability, and end-user/consumer behavior when they interact with digital properties like web sites, mobile applications, etc.

 I’m looking at various news providers using Dynatrace technology to illustrate how complex web applications require a new methodology and approach for understanding DEM impact.
 Performance metrics are key here and I’ll explain more on this in a moment.

 To give you an example of what we are seeing, below is a performance comparison of 20 different news media organizations as observed from locations across the US.

 Below is an example of how Dynatrace analyzes an individual page load for a real user and identifies key performance items.